The SimplePractice Appointment-request Widget makes it easy for potential new clients to find your availability and request an appointment online.

 - Finally, they’ll enter their information.
-They’ll need to enter their name, email address, and phone number to successfully request an appointment.
+They’ll need to enter their name, email address, phone number, and date of birth to successfully request an appointment.

 For more information on managing your Availability, setting up online appointment requests, and sharing documents, see these guides: